 Once the Legal team has issued a Records Hold in a matter, Dun & Bradstreet's records retention guidelines are suspended until the Records Hold is released by the Legal team.
-If you are leaving Dun & Bradstreet or are upgrading any electronic equipment, you must provide any records or materials covered by the hold or electronic equipment (e.g., your laptop or company issued phone) that contain records covered by the hold to the Legal team for further preservation.
+If you are leaving Dun & Bradstreet or are upgrading any electronic equipment, you must provide any records or materials covered by the hold or electronic equipment (e.g., your laptop) that contain records covered by the hold to the Legal team for further preservation.